Tetsuya Nomura: 1990s

-In the early 1990s, Nomura was hired by Square and at first worked as a debugger for Final Fantasy IV.
+In 1991, Nomura was hired by Square and at first worked as a debugger for Final Fantasy IV.
 Some time later, the company's staff was divided and he was placed in the team in charge of Final Fantasy.
 After he had received some training by artist Tetsuya Takahashi, Nomura designed the monsters for Final Fantasy V. At that time, each Final Fantasy developer had their own plan book as a compilation of ideas to present to the director of a game.
 While the others typed their plan books at the computer and then printed them out, Nomura wrote his by hand and attached many drawings which impressed director Hironobu Sakaguchi and event planner Yoshinori Kitase.
 Nomura then became the graphic director of Final Fantasy VI.
 For this game, he conceived the characters Shadow and Setzer as well as their background stories.
 Their designs were reused from some of Nomura's abandoned concepts for Final Fantasy V. Following several smaller projects, Nomura was asked to be the principal character designer of Final Fantasy VII in replacement for Amano.
 Nomura drew the game's characters in a stylized and chibi way and came up with the idea for the "Limit Break" attacks.
 He also took part in the making of the story and had a hand in plot elements such as Aerith's death.
 In 1998, Nomura worked on both Parasite Eve and Brave Fencer Musashi.
 He then designed characters and monsters for Final Fantasy VIII in what he described as his "actual style of drawing", working alongside art director Yusuke Naora to realize the more realistic approach to the game's graphics.
 Additionally, he wrote the character's background stories and was the battle visual director in charge of designing fight sequences.
 Afterwards, Nomura worked on several different projects for Square, for example as a character designer of the 1998 fighting game Ehrgeiz which also used characters from Final Fantasy VII.